 Customer focus is the heart of every organization and businesses in this sector rely on the positive experiences of customers to maintain loyalty and gain exposure through referrals.
 Owners and staff go above and beyond to ensure a quality experience within the facility and build their reputation from these interactions.

 Have you considered whether your online registration process delivers the same consistency?

 Before your clients step foot into your club and have a chance to interact with you in person – could they be struggling to register their child to a program on your platform?
+Do you have forms that are easy to understand and fill out?
 Is it mobile optimized?
 Is it user friendly and intuitive?
 Does it have a client account they can log into later to review their schedule?
 Does it reflect the same premium customer centric experience you deliver inside your club?
 Keep in mind, potential clients will draw immediate conclusions from their experience registering online.

 We live in the age of technology and consumers not only expect online registration but they expect it to be intuitive.
 They are very well versed in the concept of online purchasing –they are accustomed to the simplicity and streamlined process of popular e-commerce sites like Amazon.
 They draw on the assumption that online shopping is the norm and if your online registration process is not an easy, comparable experience, it makes them question your other aspects of your business or worse, turn to the competition.
 If their technology isn’t up to date – will their programming be?
 Don’t give potential clients a reason to doubt your abilities as an organization.

 “It’s not faith in technology, it’s faith in people” – Steve Jobs